Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-Draughts may lead to less temperature in homes.
-A draughty home is more expensive to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to less temperature in homes.
+A humid house is more expensive to heat, resulting in wasted energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-There is no need to block off holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure as the home heats and cools, so that they are able to be closed and opened rather instead of being stuck.
-We will check every window and door during an Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the construction.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the building when the household warms and cools to allow them to be closed and opened instead of than being stuck.
+We will check all windows and doors as part of our Healthy Homes assessment of your rental property.

 Find the complete specifications regarding the Healthy Homes draught stopping requirements.